 What Is the Georgia Supreme Court?

 Many people find the criminal justice system to be complicated and a bit intimidating.
-It is even more difficult for them to deal with these feelings when they have to take part in court hearings and suffer the possible consequences.
+It is even more difficult for them to deal with these feelings when they have to take part in court hearings before superior court judges and suffer the possible consequences.

 The Georgia Supreme Court is the highest court in the state of Georgia.
 It is a court of appellate jurisdiction.
 If you need assistance with your initial case or your appeal, a skilled appeal attorney from Conklin Law can help.
 Schedule a free initial consultation today!